aminrj/aminrj.github.io/_posts/2024-07-29-kafka-Kubernetes-Grafana-deployement.md

 At this point, our Kafka cluster is up and running and we can already send and receive events between different microservices running within Kubernetes.

-## Monitoring our Kafka Cluster with Grafana
+## Monitoring our Kafka cluster with Grafana

 > **Collecting metrics is critical for understanding the health and performance of our Kafka cluster.**
 > {: .prompt-warning }